mrkishi/veonim/docs/readme.md

 ## vim plugin manager

-Veonim will install/remove any vim plugins into the (n)vim built-in plugin manager directories.
-Defining plugins can be done by adding `Plug 'github-user-or-org/repo-name'` to your `init.vim`.
-At this time plugins are downloaded from Github - this may improve.
+Veonim will download and install any vim plugins defined with `Plug 'github-user-or-org/repo-name'` in `init.vim`.
+At this time plugins are downloaded from Github - this may change to allow additional sources.
+The built-in vim plugin manager is used for loading plugins - see `:h packages`

 Example:
 ```